carlitos-206/react-unused-image-finder/ReadMe.md

 ### findUnusedImages

 Combines the sets of images collected from different directories and compares them to the set of used images.
-It identifies any images not referenced in any `.js`,  `.jsx`, `.ts` and `.tsx` file and logs these as unused, providing a summary of the total images and the unused images.
+It identifies any images not referenced in any `.js`,  `.jsx`, `.ts` and `.tsx` files and logs these as unused, providing a summary of the total images and the unused images.

 ## Potential Enhancements
 - **Gloabal Function**: Consolidate the `collect_images_**` functions to a single function